wp-plugins/event-calendar-ticketing/readme.txt

 * Customize the event details template HTML and CSS to fit your theme

-* Customize the calendar CSS to fit your theme
+* Customize the events calendar CSS to fit your theme

 * Includes microdata support for better SEO of your events